-TransAsia: Airline halts flights for an entire day without giving a reason
+Taiwan airline TransAsia shuts down after 2 deadly crashes in 2 years

+Troubled Taiwanese airline TransAsia says financial woes have forced it to shut down following two deadly crashes in the space of two years.

-Troubled Taiwanese carrier TransAsia Airways abruptly canceled all its Tuesday flights, leaving more than 5,000 customers in the lurch.
+TransAsia Chairman Vincent Lim announced on Tuesday the company will be dissolved.
+The airline had already canceled all its flights for Tuesday, leaving more than 5,000 customers in the lurch.

-The airline didn't give a reason for the sudden suspension.
-It will provide more information after a board meeting Tuesday, TransAsia spokeswoman Claire Liu told CNNMoney.

-TransAsia has suffered two deadly crashes in the past two and a half years.
+TransAsia lost about $36 million in 2015 and $40 million in the first six months of this year.

 Regulatory officials have previously investigated the company's safety practices and even grounded TransAsia pilots after they failed to pass key tests.

-The airline lost about $36 million in 2015 and $40 million in the first six months of this year.

 Taiwan's Civil Aviation Authority slammed the company for the sudden cancellation of Tuesday's flights, which affected 84 domestic and international routes.